ericabouaf/aws-swf/README.md

 ### Step 4 : Start a workflow

-To start a workflow, call the *start* method on an **[Workflow](http://neyric.github.io/aws-swf/apidoc/Workflow.html)** instance.
+To start a workflow, call the *start* method on a **[Workflow](http://neyric.github.io/aws-swf/apidoc/Workflow.html)** instance.
 This call will return a **[WorkflowExecution](http://neyric.github.io/aws-swf/apidoc/WorkflowExecution.html)** instance, which you can use to signal or terminate a workflow.

 * [Starting a workflow](https://github.com/neyric/aws-swf/blob/master/examples/simple-start.js) : start an instance of the simple workflow example.